 The thing that didn't happen for a long time was the acceptance by the fur trade of ranch mink pelts as a desirable item.
-In spite of the fact that wild mink pelt prices weren't attractive and that ranch mink pelts weren't accepted, the live mink business started to boom again in the middle twenties.
-By the end of the twenties large numbers of people were engaged in selling small numbers of mink at high profit levels.
+Even though wild mink pelt prices weren't attractive and that ranch mink pelts weren't accepted, the live mink business started to boom again in the middle twenties.
+By the end of the twenties, large numbers of people were engaged in selling small numbers of mink at high-profit levels.

-In order to set the stage for the early beginners in the mink industry, we searched the nineteenth century literature with little success.
-Fortunately a book published in 1913 and its greatly expanded second edition in 1914 provided the type of information we were seeking.
-Fur Farming in Canada written by J. Walter Jones, B.A., B.S.A. and published by the Commission of Conservation, Canada is a treasure-trove of detailed material on all types of fur bearing animals.
-Its author, J. Walter Jones, a native born Prince Edward Islander, was an able geneticist and became a legend in his own lifetime.
-At Bunbury Farm, he developed a quality breed of silver foxes and established the famous `Abegweit' strain of holstein cattle.
+To set the stage for the early beginners in the mink industry, we searched the nineteenth-century literature with little success.
+Fortunately, a book published in 1913 and its greatly expanded second edition in 1914 provided the type of information we were seeking.
+Fur Farming in Canada written by J. Walter Jones, B.A., B.S.A. and published by the Commission of Conservation, Canada is a treasure-trove of detailed material on all types of fur-bearing animals.
+Its author, J. Walter Jones, a native-born Prince Edward Islander, was an able geneticist and became a legend in his lifetime.
+At Bunbury Farm, he developed a quality breed of silver foxes and established the famous `Abegweit' strain of Holstein cattle.
 He became Premier of Prince Edward Island and later was elevated to the Senate of Canada.
-His successes were not only well earned, they were justly deserved.
+His successes were not only well earned, but they were also justly deserved.

-Fur Farming in Canada is a two-hundred and sixty-eight page store-house of information, but what makes it most valuable at this time is the statistical charts it contains covering much of the fur trade for some sixty years before the book was published.
-For comparison purposes we have condensed the chart of the Hudson's Bay Company Fur Sales from 1850 to 1911 into the average prices in each decade for a number of common furs.
+Fur Farming in Canada is a two-hundred and sixty-eight-page store-house of information, but what makes it most valuable at this time is the statistical charts it contains covering much of the fur trade for some sixty years before the book was published.
+For comparison purposes, we have condensed the chart of the Hudson's Bay Company Fur Sales from 1850 to 1911 into the average prices in each decade for several common furs.
 It is interesting to note that none of these furs, with the single exception of silver fox, brought enough money to warrant raising them in captivity.
-The mink were the cream of the crop coming from the best sections.
+The mink was the cream of the crop coming from the best sections.
 Their prices were five times greater than the average North American mink which was bringing about thirty-five cents in 1850.

 In the sixty-one years recorded in this chart the Hudson's Bay Company's annual mink collection varied from 18,000 in 1909 to 111,000 in 1885.
 To strike an average isn't realistic, the best we can offer in thirty-three of these years is that the crop varied from fifty to eighty thousand pelts.
-With the exception of 1885 the other years were below fifty thou-sand.
+Except for 1885, the other years were below fifty thousand.
 Emil Brass, a German commercial agent, who for thirty-five years had been collecting fur trade statistics, estimated that there were 600,000 mink pelts taken yearly in North America from the period of 1907 to 1909.
 Thus while the Bay's northern crop was considerably more valuable per pelt it only represented 4% of the annual North American collection.

 The following excerpt from the Annual Report of the American Breeders Association made in 1908 is quite revealing and the second paragraph unintentionally entertaining.
 The writer seems to have confused his mink with pussycats.